Track mileage automatically

 According to the IRS, "the standard IRS mileage rate for business use is based on an annual study of the fixed and variable costs of operating an automobile.
 The rate for medical and moving purposes is based on the variable costs."
 Learn more about how and when to use the medical and charity rates.

-Examples of variable costs include gas, oil changes, parking, tire change, getting a new battery, and other necessary components.
+Examples of variable costs include gas, oil changes, parking, tire changes, getting a new battery, and other necessary components.
 Examples of fixed costs are insurance, license, registration fee, and taxes.

 What the IRS mileage rate covers